followmyutopia/devextreme-documentation/api-reference/50 Common/utils/utils/cancelAnimationFrame(requestID).md

 <!--/paramDescription1-->

 <!--fullDescription-->
-This method acts as a normalization of the standard [cancelAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window.cancelAnimationFrame) method of the **window** object.
+This method acts as a normalization of the standard <a href="https://developer.mozilla.org/en-US/docs/Web/API/window.cancelAnimationFrame" target="_blank">cancelAnimationFrame</a> method of the **window** object.

     <!--JavaScript-->
     window.cancelAnimationFrame ||